i-dipanshu/i-dipanshu/README.md

 <h3 align="center">Open Source Enthusiast | MERN Developer | Learning Devops </h3>
 <br>

-🔹I would love to meet like minded people, connect with them, and together we can help the open source community to grow.

-🔸I'm looking for open source projects to contribute, if you have one please do let me know.

-🔹Reach me at **medipansh@gmail.com**
+🔸Open source is ❤️

+🔸On a learning Spree 🏃‍♂️

+🔹Fellow Developer who makes mistakes and learns from it.

 # About me

-🔹I'm 2nd year undergrad pursuing BTECH in CSE.
+🔹I'm student pursuing BTECH in CSE.
+One Down Three More To Go.

 🔸I have build Multiple Business Standard Web apps in Mern.

-🔹[Latest project](https://github.com/i-dipanshu/ecommerce-backend) : Full fledged E-Commerce Web Server in Node.js meeting today's Business
+🔹[Latest project](https://github.com/i-dipanshu/ecommerce-backend) : Full fledged E-Commerce REST API in Node.js meeting today's Business
 Standard.

 🔸[Current Project](https://github.com/i-dipanshu/E-commerce/tree/main/client): Working on the frontend for above project.
 It is being build with React and Redux.

+🔹Reach me at **medipansh@gmail.com**

 # My Skills